lvgl/lvgl/docs/details/widgets/list.rst

 Events
 ******

-No special events are sent by List Widgets, but events are sent by Buttons as usual.
+No special events are sent by List Widgets, but events can be sent by Buttons as usual.

 .. admonition::  Further Reading